 Fix: VALORANT Crashing, Freezing & Stuttering on PC

-VALORANT can often get freeze due to enabled Hardware-accelerated GPU scheduling.
-It is a feature in Windows that is used to transfer high-priority tasks from CPU to GPU, which results in improving overall gaming and PC performance.
+VALORANT can often freeze due to enabled Hardware-accelerated GPU scheduling.
+This is a feature in Windows that is used to transfer high-priority tasks from the CPU to the GPU, which results in improved overall gaming and PC performance.

-Since VALORANT is CPU based game, hardware-accelerated GPU scheduling won’t give you a big impact, especially if you have a low-end graphics card Instead, it can freeze VALORANT because it offloads the high-priority VALORANT tasks to GPU, which the CPU can handle more efficiently than GPU.
+Since VALORANT is primarily a CPU-based game, hardware-accelerated GPU scheduling may not have a significant impact, particularly if you are using a low-end graphics card.
+Instead, it could potentially cause freezing in VALORANT, as it shifts high-priority tasks to the GPU, which the CPU can handle more efficiently than the GPU.
+It’s important to ensure that you have a capable CPU that can consistently deliver frames to prevent stuttering and freezing in Valorant.

-When it comes to crashing, you should not have multiple background applications running in the background because it often cause the VALORANT to run out of memory, which results in crashes.
+When it comes to crashing, you should not have multiple background applications running, as they often cause VALORANT to run out of memory, resulting in crashes.

-To address this issue, we have included all the methods that are actually verified and worked for the affected users.
-Therefore, follow all of the methods as one of them might work for you.
+To address this issue, we have included all the methods that have been verified and have worked for affected users.
+Therefore, follow all of these methods, as one of them might work for you.

-Using Hardware-Accelerated GPU scheduling while playing games can be a good idea where GPU performance is required.
-But when it comes to VALORANT, GPU performance is required, but CPU performance is most important as it is a CPU-based game.
+Using Hardware-Accelerated GPU scheduling while playing games can be a good idea when GPU performance is required.
+However, in the case of VALORANT, although GPU performance is necessary, CPU performance is most crucial, as it is a CPU-based game.

-Thus, VALORANT can get freeze if you use Hardware-accelerated GPU scheduling, especially with a low-end graphics card.
-Hence, try disabling it by using the following steps:
+Thus, VALORANT may freeze if you use hardware-accelerated GPU scheduling, particularly with a low-end graphics card.
+Hence, try disabling it by following these steps:

 1. Go to Windows Settings by pressing Win + I together.